vburel2018/VBAN-Text-Client/README.md

 VBAN-TEXT Client is a Win32 application using native API and Windows socket that can be compiled for x32 and x64 target.
 Preprocessor and linker options are given in source header.

 # Licensing
-All source code of this SDK is free to use in any kind of project interacting with VB-Audio Software.
+All source code of this example is free to use in any kind of project interacting with VB-Audio Software.

 Copyright (c) 2025 Vincent Burel